charlottedaumal/cell-condition-prediction/README.md

 ## Requirements

 * Use a Julia environment **v1.7**.
-* The package **Pkg** is essential to run all the code scripts and to use the MLCourse related packages.
+* In order to run our .jl scripts, please be in the repository *ClemenceKiehl/Epigenetics_and_Memory_ML_Project*.
+The different results can be reproduced by running the .jl scripts in the repository src.
-_Note_: if you get an error when loading packages, use the command 'Pkg.add("The wanted Package")' to include the missing packages in your .jl script.
+_Note_: depending on the model, it can take very long to get a result.

 ## Instructions to run our code